thehatter8/GMapsJSONtoCSV/README.md

     ``Semantic Location History\\all\\2020_AUGUST.json``

     ``Semantic Location History\\all\\2021_MAY.json``, etc

+    This will *not* be necessary in the next update...
 4. Update the script to your file location
 5. Choose an output location for the csv file
 6. Run the script